a train in a station

 Final Boarding Call

-I thought the ride on the Glasgow Subway was clean and somewhat fun.
-The train shook a lot at times; but the entire trip around the underground loop lasted for approximately 24 minutes.
+I thought the ride on Glasgow Subway was clean and somewhat fun.
+The train shook a lot at times; but the complete trip around the underground loop lasted for approximately 24 minutes.
+I felt like I was safe throughout the entire experience.

-It is not the most convenient subway system, as you cannot get to the central part of the city with it — but it can help to reduce the amount of time needed to get to somewhere in Glasgow.
+It is not the most convenient subway system, as you cannot get to the central part of the city with it — buses handle that aspect of public transportation in Glasgow — but it is easy to use and can help to reduce the amount of time needed to get to somewhere in Glasgow.

 All photographs ©2024 by Brian Cohen.